The Bill Kenny Show

-The Bill Kenny Show was a Canadian music television series which aired on CBC Television in 1966.
+The Bill Kenny Show is a Canadian music television series which aired on CBC Television in 1966.

 Premise

 Bill Kenny, a member of the popular vocal quartet The Ink Spots in the 1930s, 1940s, and 1950s and later a solo singer, hosted this series.
 He became a Vancouver resident in 1961 and became among the first black performers to star in a nationally broadcast television series in Canada.

 Series regulars included singing group The Accents, with Fraser MacPherson's house band.
 Visiting artists included Susan Pesklevits who was later known as Susan Jacks.

 Scheduling

 This half-hour series was broadcast on Sundays at 3:00 p.m.
-(North American Eastern time) from May 22nd to July 10th 1966.
+(North American Eastern time) from May 22 to July 10, 1966.